 Block puzzles were made for travel because the pieces are easier to keep track of, you get six puzzles for the price of one and kids can build with the pieces, too!

-MudPuppy’s block puzzles (above) are big enough for small hands, but not too heavy to tote around and it’s hard to resist its Little Prince and Eric Carle themes as well as the usual animals and fairies.
+MudPuppy’s block puzzles are big enough for small hands, but not too heavy to tote around and it’s hard to resist its Little Prince and Eric Carle themes as well nicely drawn animals and fairies.